empirical-org/Empirical-Core/services/QuillLMS/db/big_query/README.md

 thor quill_big_query:materialized_views:refresh view_key  # Refreshes (drops and creates) a specified Materialized View
 ```
 ### Migrating to new View Version
-This is something we haven't done yet, so this policy may change, but the easiest way to change/edit a view is to create a new view with a different key, put that in place, point the code to it, and drop the old view, remove the config.
+We haven't done this yet, so this should be a discussion when it comes up, but there are two ways to do this:
+1. Deploy a new view: Deploy the new view config, and put the mat view in place.
+Then deploy code that points to the new view.
+Requires 2 deploys, but no query downtime.
+2. Edit an existing view: Deploy code with an updated config at once.
+Once deploy finishes, refresh materialized view with new sql.
+Requires 1 deploy, with a small query downtime (between deploy finish and mat view refresh).

 ### CLI
 Google has a CLI to run BQ commands.
 Here are some example uses